-Economic Policy interns serve as fully engaged members of our team and are vital to the work that we do.
-Our interns will have the opportunity to delve into a variety of projects and gain valuable knowledge and understanding of key issues facing the nation.
-Though not limited to this list, the Economic Policy Team's work is likely to encompass the following this fall: labor markets, retirement security, higher education, housing, budget and tax policy, international economic policy and trade, economic mobility, and the general state and future of the economy.
+Economic Policy interns serve as fully engaged members of the team and are vital to the work that they do.
+Interns will have the opportunity to delve into a variety of projects and gain valuable knowledge and understanding of key issues facing the nation.
+Though not limited to this list, the Economic Policy team’s work is likely to encompass the following: labor markets, retirement security, housing, budget and tax policy, international economic policy and trade, economic mobility, and the general state and future of the economy.

 Economic Policy interns learn many of the basic skills it takes to become a public policy professional in a progressive nonprofit from a front-row seat.
 They are involved in all core activities of the team and are assigned day-to-day activities to help integrate them into the work.
 Interns may engage in research, writing, project support, and preparatory work for policy events.
 Interns on the Economic Policy team are also encouraged to take full advantage of the many events at American Progress, as well as events, briefings, and hearings that take place on the Hill and throughout Washington, D.C.

 Other duties may include conducting targeted research and reporting on policy meetings, seminars, hearings, and lectures.
 Whenever possible, interns are encouraged to write on the subject of their choice either as a contributor to a larger final piece or as an individual author of a column for the website.